Combined 2004 and 2005 data indicate that

 Information on NSDUH used in compiling data for

-the 2005 National Survey on Drug Use and Health:
+from the 2005 National Survey on Drug Use and

-the 2004 National Survey on Drug Use and Health:
+from the 2004 National Survey on Drug Use and

 Because of improvements and modifications to the